When you’re just starting out on the guitar, you spend most of your practicing time learning new things.

 And as with the gym, you don’t necessarily do the same exercises every time.

-Thus, while you should revisit this lesson and go through this guitar workout many times (and improve both accuracy and speed as you go along), it’s also good to create your own workouts.
+Thus, while you should revisit this lesson and go through this intermediate guitar workout many times (and improve both accuracy and speed as you go along), it’s also good to create your own workouts.

 These should be based on your needs at the time.